-To conserve and enhance the natural environment, biodiversity and important wildlife habitats.
-To ensure that opportunities for biodiversity improvement are sought and realised as part of development schemes.
-Editor's Note: Need to rationalise and make concise
+To ensure that opportunities for biodiversity and habitat retention and improvement are sought and realised as part of development schemes.

 The Environment Act 2021 is the national legislative framework for environmental protection and covers the protection of nature and biodiversity, water and air quality and waste.
 It requires that all developments (excluding exemptions) deliver a minimum biodiversity net gain of 10%.